Danny-CA/Parallelizing/README.md

 # **Parallelizing in C the library `Counter` from python**

-This is the final project of the subject cómputo de alto desempeño of the [<ins>Escuela Nacional de Estudios Superiores UNAM campus Morelia </ins>](https://www.enesmorelia.unam.mx).
+This is the final project for the High-Performance Computing course at the [<ins>Escuela Nacional de Estudios Superiores UNAM campus Morelia </ins>](https://www.enesmorelia.unam.mx).

 ---